 You may also wish to visit our Rural Workplace Advanced Practice Supervision Hub at Rural Workplace Advanced Practice Supervision Hub | Turas | Learn (nhs.scot) which will help provide learning resources for rural practice supervisors that promote excellence in rural practice supervision.

-NES are providing funding for SAS Advanced Practitioners to undertake the RAP MSc programme, currently delivered by the University of the Highlands and Islands (UHI).
-The prerequisite to apply for the NES funded places, is that practitioners will have already completed Clinical Assessment and Non-Medical Prescribing Modules at SCQF level 11, which will enable entry into year 2 of the programme (level 9 modules in clinical assessment and non-medical prescribing will also be accepted but will require some additional work to map to level 11 learning outcomes).
-Practitioners may exit the programme with a Post Graduate Diploma in RAP or may choose to continue and complete the full MSc RAP Programme.
+The prerequisite to apply for a NES funded place is that practitioners will have already completed Clinical Assessment and Non-Medical Prescribing Modules at SCQF level 11, which will enable them entry into year 2 of the programme (level 9 modules in clinical assessment and non-medical prescribing will also be accepted but will require some additional work to map to level 11 learning outcomes).
+Practitioners may exit the programme after year 2 with a Diploma in RAP or may choose to continue into year 3 and complete the full MSc RAP Programme.

-To apply for funding from NES, please click HERE to complete the application form.
-Please note funding applications from NES will close on 31st March 2025.
-For any funding questions, please contact: nes.ruralteam@nhs.scot
+To apply for funding from NES please click HERE to complete the application form.
+Please note funding applications from NES will close on Friday 30th May 2025.
+For questions regarding funding, please contact: nes.ruralteam@nhs.scot

 RAP Values & Principles of living and working in a Remote, Rural & Island Community